pbmulinzi/pbmulinzi/README.md

 - You can contact me through my email: pbmulinzi@gmail.com
 - #Python_Django #SQL  #HTML #CSS
 - 🌱 I am currently practicing my skills, building a Customer Management System
-- At the moment, I am learning PHP
+- At the moment, I am learning Java!
 - 💞️ I’m diligent and passionate about studying and writing code.
 - I look forward to connecting and learning from senior people here and perhaps collaborating on development-related projects.